aws-samples/aws-transit-gateway-overlapping-cidrs/README.md

 # Solution for Overlapping CIDRs using AWS Transit Gateway in VPC

+Author: Jaywant Kapadnis | AWS Cloud Support Engineer

 Learn how you can leverage TGW to solve overlapping CIDRs problem by using Transit Gateway Routing Domains.

-Author: Jaywant Kapadnis | AWS Cloud Support Engineer
+These sample scripts provides you with all the necessary tool to deploy this solution.

 # License